vivianschen/ASSDP/docs/index.md

 We created our program by building off of two sources of code: Oriol Nieto's song segmenter (https://github.com/urinieto/msaf) and Vivek Jayaram's chorus detector (https://github.com/vivjay30/pychorus).

 ## Chorus

+## Verse
+User testing was done on 9 subjects, all of whom are college students who listen to pop songs regularly.

 ## Outro